vsumavane/MeaRn-Stack-course/Javascript/JS_notes.md

 # Introduction
 JS is the worlds most popular langauage.
-Initially it was only created for frontend technology.
+Initially it was only created for front-end technology.

 ```html
 <script>